lostkamp/pydata-lightning-talk/README.md

 printed.
 Notice that the logging level in the example is set to `WARNING`.
 So the calls to logging.info will not produce output.
 The logging module realizes that and avoids formatting the string, if you use the first formatting style.
-In contrast, the f-string is evaluated immediately, even before it is passed to `logging.info`.
+In contrast, the f-string is evaluated immediately, even before it is passed to `logger.info`.
 Therefore, goes the argument, the `%s` formatting style saves you some computation time.

 Let's look at this in more detail.